 Sophos is aware of a piece of malware known as Emotet.
 This is a network worm that takes advantage of weak admin passwords to help spread across a victim's network.
 The purpose of this worm is to drop malicious payloads onto the target computers.
-The payload is a form of banking malware designed to steal a user’s online banking details.
+A payload is a form of banking malware designed to steal a user’s online banking details.

 IMPORTANT: Emotet is a very advanced polymorphic network worm that has multiple ways to avoid detection.
 Stopping this worm requires every machine on an infected network to be protected with Anti-Virus, it is also critical that you are following best practice advice.
-Specifically you must have Behavior Monitoring (HIPS) enabled including the Detect malicious traffic option also enabled.
+Specifically, you must have Behavior Monitoring (HIPS) enabled including the Detect malicious traffic option also enabled.

 The following sections are covered: